Cucurbita foetidissima: Morphology and cultivation

 Cucurbita foetidissima requires little water and grows best in semiarid and arid environments.
 Warm weather is required during the five- to eight-month vegetation period.
 This perennial is well adapted to marginal agricultural lands such as sandy loam soils which have to be well-drained.
 Germination temperature range is between 15 °C and 37 °C with an optimum at 25 °C.

 The maximum depth for a successful germination is 12 cm.
 The germination is possible in a pH range from 2.2 (germination rate 15%) up to pH 8 (germination rate 90%).
 Asexual propagation is possible from nodal roots.

 The leaves of the buffalo gourd are typically entire and heart-shaped with a base of 10–13 cm and length of 20–25 cm.
 The flowers are borne singly at the nodes of the vines after a certain amount of annual vegetative growth has taken place.

 The fruit has a diameter of 7–10 cm.
 The fruit weighs 120 g to 150 g, with 292 to 315 seeds per fruit.
 The seeds, which are 12 mm long and 7 mm wide, weigh about 4 g per 100 seeds, with the seed coat accounting for about 30% of the seed weight.
 The seeds often remain viable for months or even years within an undamaged gourd.
 One hectare of plants can produce 2.5 tons of seed.

-The plant forms a fleshy tap root which is used as a storage and overwintering structure.
+The plant forms a fleshy tap root that is used as a storage and overwintering structure.
 The central tap root can weigh up to 72 kg.
 A four-year-old root grown under cultivation can reach a fresh weight of 45 kg and a length of 2.5 m.

+Taxonomy

+Cucurbita foetidissima was scientifically described and named by the botanist Carl Sigismund Kunth in 1817.

+Names

 Distribution

 Cucurbita foetidissima is native to North America.
 It is found in the central and southwestern United States, in: Arizona, Arkansas, southern California, Colorado, Kansas, Missouri, southern Nebraska, southern Nevada, New Mexico, Oklahoma, Texas, and southern Utah.
 In Mexico, it can be found in Aguascalientes, Chihuahua, Coahuila, Guanajuato, Guerrero, Hidalgo; northern Jalisco, Mexico; Nuevo León, Querétaro, San Luis Potosí, Sonora, Tamaulipas, and Zacatecas.

 Uses

 The buffalo gourd has the potential of being a crop adapted to arid to semiarid lands.
+It is also used as a durable groundcover for hiding and protecting banks from erosion.